ionurboz/ionurboz/README.md

 I am keen to create static and interactive web pages using next generation JavaScript frameworks.
 I am very sensitive to UI & UX and a flat design fan.

-I think successful interaction "Starts with user experience and ends with design".
+I think "Successful interaction starts with user experience and ends with design".

 ### Links